katerinavlasova/Client-Server-App/README.md

 The client can send one picture after another and the server will show them successively.

 ## About the project
+TCP was used.
 ### Client side
 The client has a GUI with a button for the user to choose a picture.
 After the picture is chosen, the client converts the picture to the QBytesArray, connects to the server and sends the converted file to the server.

 ### Server side
 The server listens to a localhost.
 After a connection is established and the picture is received, the server sends a signal and picture, converted to QBytesArray, to the GUI to show this picture.